W. H. Rorke

-W. H. Rorke was an American football player and coach.
-He served the fifth head football coach at New York University (NYU).
-He held that position for two seasons, from 1901 until 1902, leading the NYU Violets to a record of 9–6–1.
+W. H. Rorke was an American college football player and coach.
+He was the fifth head football coach at New York University (NYU), serving for two seasons, from 1901 to 1902, and leading the NYU Violets to a record of 9–6–1.
 The one tie game he coached was in the 1901 season against Union on November 23.
 The game ended in a score of 11–11.
 He attended Poly Prep Country Day School as well as NYU, playing football at the latter.